The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 The government of Italy has imposed these measures to reduce the spread of COVID-19:

-When departing from Milan, you have various coach station options to start your journey from including Milan, Stazione Centrale, Milan, MILANO - P. Zza Laghi usc.
+When taking the coach from Milan to Munich, you can choose to depart from coach stations like Milan, Stazione Centrale, Milan, MILANO - P. Zza Laghi usc.
 Autostrada new svinc and Milan, Largo Tazio Nuvolari (Romolo).
-When arriving in Munich, you can end your route in coach stations like München, ZOB, Munich, Goeppert Mayer Straße/ Frottmain and Munich, Hauptbahnhof Nord.
+Your trip can end in coach stations such as München, ZOB, Munich, Goeppert Mayer Straße/ Frottmain and Munich, Hauptbahnhof Nord.

 Here are some other resources that might have the information you need